alex-cres/vacation-project/README.md

 Guided by Bhupendra Singh <bhupendra at osscube dot com>
 Developed by Radhey Shyam <radhey at osscube dot com>
 and Navneet Kumar <navneet at osscube dot com >
-It was continued by Alexandre Realinho
+It was further continued by Alexandre Realinho